This article contains spoilers for Superman & The Authority.

 “In issue two, we position Steel as our new Tom Strong in relation to Doc Savage,” Morrison says.
 “Steel becomes that kind of figure who’s the second generation version of that concept.
 It was very much thinking from the pulp roots onwards and the iterations of that and trying to work them back into DC continuity.”

 Steel is a key figure in both Superman history and in this book in particular.
-John Henry Irons is a genius who created a suit of armor to honor his hero after Superman saved his life, and his daughter, Natasha Irons, now has taken up the superheroic mantle of Steel, as well.
+John Henry Irons was a genius who created a suit of armor to honor his hero after Superman saved his life, and his daughter, Natasha Irons, now has taken up the superheroic mantle of Steel, as well.
 The second chapter of Superman & The Authority sees Natasha, a young Black woman, dealing with literal manifestations of the worst elements of the internet, some spouting frighteningly accurate dialogue.
 It’s an amusing detail considering how averse to social media Morrison remains.

 “The truth is, I kind of read everything.
 I check everything, I just don’t participate,” Morrison says. “[It comes back to] the idea of an older Superman trying to deal with that kind of modernity.
 [When] we have Steel up against literal bots and literal trolls…but at the end Natasha Irons recognizes that this is just some kind of weird, crunchy, literal attempt to do the internet.
 So I also had to be a bit self aware about it as well because I’m just an old person looking at that.
 I’m not a native of that world.”